skip to main content

 Dr. Steve Levin has worked at the Jet Propulsion Laboratory since 1990.
 During that time, his research interests have included the Cosmic Microwave Background, the search for extraterrestrial intelligence (SETI), measuring magnetic fields in star-forming regions, looking for near-Earth asteroids, modeling radio emission from Jupiter’s radiation belts, and microwave observations of Jupiter.
 He has done radio astronomy from large radio telescopes, mountain top research stations, the South Pole, high-altitude balloons, and spacecraft.
 He is currently the Project Scientist for Juno, Lead Co-I for the Juno Microwave Radiometer, and Lead Scientist for the Goldstone Apple Valley Radio Telescope project (GAVRT).
 He has co-authored over 200 peer-reviewed scientific papers.
 He was also an elected member of the board of education of Culver City Unified School District from 2013-2022, and is a frequent speaker on science topics at schools and public venues.
 Dr. Levin graduated with a Ph.D. in Physics in 1987 from the University of California at Berkeley.
 Dr. Levin joined the Lewis Center for Educational Research Board of Directors in 2023.

-Lisa Lamb, President/CEO (non-voting member)
+Dr. Lisa Lamb, President/CEO (non-voting member)

-Lisa Lamb, President/CEO (non-voting member)
+Dr. Lisa Lamb, President/CEO (non-voting member)

-Lisa Lamb is the President/CEO of the Lewis Center for Educational Research.
+Dr. Lisa Lamb is the President/CEO of the Lewis Center for Educational Research.
 Prior to this position she was the Chief Academic Officer.
 Her tenure at the LCER/Academy for Academic Excellence (AAE) began in July 2008.
 During this time, she has served in the roles of AAE Teacher, AAE Middle School Vice Principal and AAE K-12 Principal.
 Lisa began her career in Barstow Unified School District as a teacher, and then administrator, working with a largely underserved student population.
 In 2005, she was honored as the WalMart Teacher of the Year and also the Teacher of the Year for Barstow Junior High School.
 Currently, she is an active member of the California Charter School Association (CCSA), CCSA Capitol Advocacy Leaders Liaison, CAHELP Governance Council, Apple Valley Chamber of Commerce, and the Victor Valley Chamber of Commerce.
 Lisa holds a MA in Educational Administration from California State University San Bernardino, a MA in Curriculum and Instruction from Chapman University and a BA in Liberal Studies from California Baptist University.

-Jessica Rodriguez, Vice Chairman
+Jessica Rodriguez, Treasurer

-Jessica Rodriguez, Vice Chairman
+Jessica Rodriguez, Treasurer

 Jessica Rodriguez started her career with Goodwill Southern California over 15 years ago.
 She is the Regional Director of Workforce and Career Development and oversees workforce and career development programs in the Inland Empire.
 She has the honor of working with local non-profits, business leaders and local leaders in public office.
 Jessica has always had a passion for helping people.
 Before coming to Goodwill she had the opportunity to work with families in a shelter setting.
 Jessica graduated from California State University, Fullerton with a BS in Human Services and minor in Chicano Studies.
 Jessica has sat on the San Bernardino Youth Engagement Team and was appointed to the San Bernardino County Workforce Development's Special Populations Committee.
 Ms. Rodriguez joined the Lewis Center for Educational Research Board of Directors in 2019.

-Marisol Sanchez, Director
+Marisol Sanchez, Vice Chairman

-Marisol Sanchez, Director
+Marisol Sanchez, Vice Chairman

 Marisol Sanchez